 2Use the correct cutter tooth pitch suitable for the process to ensure that there are not too many blades engaged with the workpiece at the same time during cutting, and ensure that there are enough blades engaged with the workpiece when milling narrow workpieces or milling cavities.

 3Ensure that the feed rate of each blade is adopted so that the correct cutting effect can be obtained when the chip thickness is sufficient, thereby reducing tool wear.
 Use a positive front angle groove-shaped indexable insert to obtain smooth cutting effects and the lowest power.

-4Choose the milling cutter diameter suitable for the width of the workpiece.
+4Choose cutter diameter suitable for the width of the workpiece.

 5Choose the correct main angle.